adeemali/prediabetesProgression/README.md

 # prediabetesProgression

-This include the codes for predicting prediabetes progression rate. for any query please contact at: adeemali.anwar@mq.edu.au
+This include the codes and dataset used for predicting prediabetes progression rate. for any query please contact at: adeemali.anwar@mq.edu.au